SMITHSONIAN AMERICAN WOMEN'S HISTORY MUSEUM

 Six women sitting closely together posing for the camera.
 They are wearing uniforms with light skirts and dark jackets and an armband with the letter C on it.

 Six war correspondents who covered the U.S. Army in the European Theater during World War II appear together in this 1943 photograph.
-From left to right: Mary Welch, Dixie Tighe, Kathleen Harriman, Helen Kirkpatrick, Lee Miller, and Tania Long.
+From left to right: Mary Welsh, Dixie Tighe, Kathleen Harriman, Helen Kirkpatrick, Lee Miller, and Tania Long.
 U.S. Army Center of Military History, image courtesy of Wikimedia Commons.

 Beginning her career as a Vogue model, Elizabeth “Lee” Miller had a profound impact on 20th century art and photojournalism.
 Her work behind the camera first as a Surrealist photographer and later as a war correspondent expanded the boundaries of photographic expression.